shiiaad/1.ATM-Simulation-System/README.md

 Input / Output

-📂 Project Structure
+Project Structure:-
 ATM-Simulation-System/
 │
 ├── atm.py
 └── README.md

-▶️ How to Run the Program
+How to Run the Program:-

 Ensure Python is installed on your system